pingcap/docs/op-guide/monitoring-tidb.md

 Currently there are two types of interfaces to monitor the state of the TiDB cluster:

-* Using the HTTP interface to report the component information to the outside, which is called the component state interface.
+* Using the HTTP interface to get the internal information of a component, which is called the component state interface.

 * Using Prometheus to record the detailed information of the various operations in the components, which is called the Metrics interface.